JasonO12/jasonott-csp3/createTask.md

 ## Plan

-My plan is to make a marbles game where a player plays against a computer.
-The player and the computer will each select a number of marbles 1-10, and they will then each guess if the other selected an even or odd number of marbles.
-If the player is right, they get a point displayed on a scoreboard at the top of the page.
-The same applies for the computer.
-The past inputs for number of marbles for both the player and computer are also listed at the top of the page using lists that get values appended to them.
+My plan is to make a program that allows users to search for terms in a list, add terms to a list, and display the whole list if they dedsire.
+There will be a defined list that contains multiple sports, and the user can interact with this list after bring prompted by the computer.

 ## Runtime